sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 ## Quick start

-The easiest way to create an add-on is using the `addon` template:
+The easiest way to create an add-on is by using the `addon` template:

 ```sh
 npx sv create --template addon [path]